 A Group for Women, Hosted by Women

 Our experience with the men’s group has made it clear that getting together with a group made up of only men can at times provide the space and comfort that allows men to share candidly with each other.
-We understand and embrace this dynamic.
-That is why our Online Women’s Support Group will be for women only, and will be hosted by a woman, Karen Shaffer.
-A keynote speaker at the charity’s 2017 gala, Karen is a longtime friend of Fans for the Cure and the person we envisioned for the role when we imagined launching a women’s support group.
+We understand and embrace this dynamic, which is why our Online Women’s Support Group welcomes women only and is hosted by a woman, Karen Shaffer.
+A keynote speaker at the charity’s 2017 gala, Karen is a longtime friend of Fans for the Cure and the person our team envisioned

 To attend this initial gathering, please read the section immediately below, entitled Join Our Online Support Group.